mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

  - If *MASTER_LOG_POS* is not set with *CHANGE MASTER TO* it defaults to 4

- - Latest binlog file name and pos in MariaDB MaxScale could be find via maxadmin output or from mysql client connected to MariaDB MaxScale:
+ - Latest binlog file name and pos in MariaDB MaxScale could be found via maxadmin output or from mysql client connected to MariaDB MaxScale:

 Example:

 ```
 -bash-4.1$ mysql -h 127.0.0.1 -P 5308 -u$user -p$pass